halawami/UnderlingsofUnderwing/README-HUSSEIN.md

 - Dragons
   - TYCHE
-- [x] This effect returns all adjacent egg's handlers to the ready room ```underlings.card.effect.wild.adjacenteggs.ReturnAllAdjacentHandlersEffectTests```
+- [x] This effect returns all adjacent egg's handlers to the ready room
 	- Apply effect to no handler
 		- ```underlings.card.effect.wild.adjacenteggs.ReturnAllAdjacentHandlersEffectTests.testApplyNoHandler()```
 	- Apply effect to wild handler